Fred Jackson (running back): Sioux City Bandits

-After trying out for the Chicago Bears, Denver Broncos and Green Bay Packers, he went on to play indoor football for the Sioux City Bandits where he earned $200 a week, and an additional $50 for a win.
+After trying out for the Chicago Bears, Denver Broncos and Green Bay Packers, he went on to play indoor football for the Sioux City Bandits.
 Jackson played two seasons for the Bandits in the National Indoor Football League (2004) and United Indoor Football (2005).
 He was named the 2005 UIF co-MVP in 2005; in 18 games he ran for 1,770 yards and scored 53 touchdowns (40 rushing, 11 pass receiving and 2 on kick returns).
 During this time, he also worked as a youth counselor at Boys & Girls Home Family Services to make ends meet.
 His jersey number was retired by the Bandits in 2008.

 While with the Bandits in 2004, Jackson's childhood home in Arlington, Texas, was torn down to make way for Cowboys Stadium, which replaced Texas Stadium as the home of the Dallas Cowboys in 2009.
 Jackson played in his former neighborhood on November 13, 2011, when the Bills faced the Cowboys.